ShapeShift

 Due to the fact that ShapeShift uses reflection behind the scenes, destination classes need a no arg constructor.
 But in some cases you have no control over the destination classes and cannot modify them to add a no arg constructor.
 This is where Instance Mapping comes into play, you can pass already-instantiated destination objects to the map method.

-Version 0.0.7 of ShapeShift introduced new Object Suppliers functionality as an improved solution for the no arg constructor issue.
+Version 0.0.7 of ShapeShift introduced new functionality as an improved solution for the no arg constructor issue.

 @DefaultMappingTarget(SimpleEntityDisplay::class)